-a.
-Work with the El Paso Police Department to address bicycle-vehicle safety measures through increased awareness of bicycle-related traffic laws and enforcement of existing and new laws.
+Policy 4.16.1: Work with the El Paso Police Department to address bicycle-vehicle safety measures through enforcement of the laws in partnership with the City of El Paso Police Department.

-b.
-Provide on-going training for City of El Paso police officers regarding bicycle safety laws and issues.
+Policy 4.16.2: Provide on-going training for City of El Paso police officers regarding bicycle safety laws and issues.

-c.
-Maintain the number of bicycle patrol officers and consider expanding the force.
+Policy 4.16.3: Maintain the number of bicycle patrol officers and consider the possibility of expanding the force.